GurpreetSDeol/Predicting-Illegal-Fishing-using-Machine-Learning/README.md

 ## ⚙️ How It Works

 1. **Data Retrieval**: Vessel event data is pulled from the Global Fishing Watch API.
-2. **ML Classification**: A trained Random Forest model predicts whether a vessel is engaged in fishing.
+2. **Fishing Prediction**: A trained Random Forest model predicts whether a vessel is engaged in fishing.
 3. **Spatial Filtering**: Events are filtered based on ocean and MPZ (Marine Protected Zone) boundaries using GeoPandas and spatial joins.
 4. **Visualisation**: Results are plotted on an interactive map to highlight potential violations.